Rhodes fires: Holidaymakers praise locals as wildfires rage on

 Mrs Davidson criticised the "embarrassing" behaviour of some holidaymakers as they waited on a boat to evacuate them from the island.

-She described pushing, shoving, screaming and fighting in the early hours of Sunday morning.
+She described pushing, shoving, screaming and fighting in the early hours of Sunday.

 "All that these people were trying to do was help us," she added.